aws-amplify/amplify-js/docs/media/analytics_guide.md

 ### Disable/Enable Analytics

-You can disable/enable Analytics module by
+You can disable or enable Analytics module as follows:
 ```js
 import { Analytics } from 'aws-amplify';